vritansh/poseestimation/README.md

-# Pose Prediction for Yoga Data using Multimodal Implementation and Feedback Estimation
+# Comprehensive Yoga Training System with Pose Detection and Feedback Generation

 Dataset used for the project : https://www.kaggle.com/datasets/niharika41298/yoga-poses-dataset